Ben Youds: Playing career

 Youds attended Minnesota State University, Mankato where he played NCAA college hockey with the Minnesota State Mavericks men's ice hockey team.
-Undrafted on September 1, 2011, Younds signed his first professional contract with the Rockford IceHogs of the American Hockey League for the 2011–12 season.
+Undrafted on September 1, 2011, Youds signed his first professional contract with the Rockford IceHogs of the American Hockey League for the 2011–12 season.

 After a successful first season with the Providence Bruins in the 2013–14 season, in which Youds established career highs of 20 points in 57 games, he was invited to the Boston Bruins 2014 training camp on September 18, 2014.

 Youds was reassigned to Providence on September 26, a signed an AHL contract with the club for the 2014–15 season.
 Establishing a regular position on the Providence blueline, Youds had already eclipsed his career highs in goals and points before he was traded in consideration of an NHL transaction, to the Lake Erie Monsters on March 2, 2015.
 Youds closed out the season with the Monsters, immediately contributing with 3 goals and 11 points in 18 games.

 As an un-signed free agent, on September 16, 2015, Youds was signed to a professional try-out contract to attend training camp in a return to the Boston Bruins organization.
 He was later signed to a one-year AHL contract with Providence.

 Upon completing his fifth North American season, Youds opted to pursue a European career in signing a one-year deal with Swedish club, Leksands IF of the SHL on May 23, 2016.
 In his lone season with Leksands in 2016–17, Youds established himself in a top-four role and contributed with 4 goals and 17 points in 44 games, however was unable to prevent Leksands from relegation.

 In early July 2017, he inked a one-year contract with fellow SHL side Växjö Lakers.
 He appeared in 8 games with the Lakers to begin the 2017–18 season, however through limited playing time he opted to leave the club and join fellow SHL club, Rögle BK, on November 25, 2017.
 In an expanded role with BK, Youds featured in 32 games and contributed with 16 points, earning a one-year extension.

 In the following 2018–19 season, Youds was limited to just 12 games with Rögle BK through injury.
 He left the club at the conclusion of his contract with club at seasons end.

 As a free agent, Youds left Sweden after four seasons and returned to North America, agreeing to continue his career by signing a contract for the 2019–20 season with the Indy Fuel of the ECHL on October 15, 2019.
 He later returned to the AHL after securing a loan with the Fuel affiliate, the Rockford IceHogs.
 After appearing in 17 contests with 7 assists for the IceHogs, Youds left the club to return to Sweden for the remainder of the season, signing with IK Oskarshamn of the SHL on February 9, 2020.